OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 :::info
 This [tutorial](https://developer.hashicorp.com/vault/tutorials/kubernetes/agent-kubernetes) from HashiCorp contains the same commands used in this post, but in bash format.

 Both the bash and PowerShell scripts will require the use of the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/install).
-Please be sure to grab this binary if you intend on following along with this post.
+Please be sure to grab this binary if you intend to follow along with this post.
 :::

 ## Workflow template
 If you've never worked with Argo Workflows before, this template may look somewhat intimidating.
-I'll break it down by section to make it more digestable.
+I'll break it down by section to make it more digestible.

 <details>
   <summary>Click to see full template</summary>